-It is a demanding, intense course which will require a huge degree of commitment from everyone who gets a place.
-But like pressure and heat does to graphite, you too can produce a diamond.
+This course requires a huge degree of commitment from everyone but, like pressure and heat does to graphite, you too can produce a diamond.

 Tutor: Maz Evans

-Approx 10 hours a week – this is an intense course and you should only apply if you feel you can commit this time for the duration of the 15 weeks.
+Time commitment: Approx 10 hours a week.
+This is an intense course and you should only sign up if you feel you can commit this time for the duration.

 You will submit 3 extracts to Maz:

-– Round 1: 1st 5K submitted – Maz feedback via email – due 7th September.
+– Round 1: 1st 5K submitted – Maz feedback via email – due at the start of the course.

 Every fortnight, Maz will produce a set of craft notes of a variety of writing topics.

 - Show Don’t Tell – The Writer’s Sleight of Hand